jeffreysorgen/golf-club-sensors/EnablingBLE.md

 #
 This should be coordinated like turning on and off the LED.
 The LED is literally turned on repeatedly through the loop.
-We need to turn the LED on `(if "Ready" state = True)` and turn it off it it's False.
+**We need to turn the LED on or off only when a change of state has been noticed.**
 But use Notify/Indicate to get this to happen.
 Check the "2902" thing. `00` is off and `01` is on.
 Obviously, rotating the y-axis is what makes this change happen.